TEXAS

 CURRENT CRIMINAL SOL

-In Texas, there is no SOL for trafficking and some CSA offenses.
-The SOL for sexual performance is age thirty-eight and any remaining felonies have an SOL of three years from the offense and two years for misdemeanors.
+CSA: There is no SOL for some CSA offenses.
+The SOL is age 38 for sexual performance, and the SOL is 3 years from the offense for any remaining felonies and two years from the offense for misdemeanors.

 CRIMINAL SOL SNAPSHOT